 Are your posts getting likes, comments and shares?
 If so, then the audience is genuine.
 (And I’m not talking about the ones that comment “Great pic!
 Check out my page".)
 They are writing this on everyone’s page as a way to get numbers.

-You definitely need to engage on Instagram with other people's feeds, but do it in a more genuine way.
+- You need to engage on Instagram with other people's feeds, but do it in a more genuine way.
 Comment on photos you actually like and say something more than “Nice pic”.

 Step 4) Influencers